joeldom/joeldom/README.md

 **joeldom/joeldom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Tools I Use

+General

+    Firefox as primary browser
+    Fantastical for calendars
+    Slack & Discord for VC chat

+Design

+    Figma for design and prototyping
+    Photoshop for image processing & editing
+    Lightroom or NoMacs for batch image processing

+Development

+    Atom & VSCode for coding or writing
+    GitKraken for version control

+Video

+    OBS for recording
+    VLC for viewing and testing
+    After Effects for editing

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...